armollica/d3-ring-note/README.md

 Defines whether the annotation should be draggable, `true` or `false`.
 If `true` then you will be able to move the circle's center, adjust the radius and move the text's location relative to the center.

+Defaults to
-Defaults to `false` which disables this functionality and removes the draggable control circles.
+`false` which disables this functionality and removes the draggable dashed-line circles.